-Alternative 3 consists of three options (A, B, and C), all of which would extend in a wide arc north of the existing B&P Tunnel.
+Alternative 3 consists of three options, 3A, 3B, and 3C, all of which would extend in a wide arc north of the existing B&P Tunnel.
 Each option would include a north portal located in the vicinity of the MTA North Avenue Light Rail station, north of where I-83 crosses North Avenue.
 The south portal for each option would be constructed at one of two sites located south of Presstman Street, between Bentalou and Payson Streets.
 Each option would result in a four-track alignment through the Study Area, and would involve construction of four separate tunnel bores.
 Each option would require three ventilation plants - one at each portal and one mid-tunnel plant.
 All of the alternatives have similar north portal locations but differ in their south portal locations and underground alignment.

-Alternative 3 Option A would include a south portal located at the existing P. Flanigan Asphalt plant, just south of the athletic fields at Carver Vocational-Technical High School, roughly a third of a mile west of the existing B&P Tunnel south portal.
+Alternative 3A would include a south portal located at the existing P. Flanigan Asphalt plant, just south of the athletic fields at Carver Vocational-Technical High School, roughly a third of a mile west of the existing B&P Tunnel south portal.
 The alignment would rejoin the existing NEC corridor at the curve located south of the asphalt plant.
-Option A would result in a total travel distance of approximately 3.7 miles between Penn Station and the Amtrak Gwynns Falls Bridge.
+Alternative 3A would result in a total travel distance of approximately 3.7 miles between Penn Station and the Amtrak Gwynns Falls Bridge.
 The tunnel segment of the alignment comprises 1.9 miles of this total length.

-Alternative 3 Option B would include a south portal located southeast of the P. Flanigan Asphalt plant, adjacent to the existing NEC between Mosher Street and Riggs Avenue, roughly a third of a mile southwest of the existing B&P Tunnel south portal.
-Much of the underground portion of the alignment is identical to Option A. However, the alignment south of the south portal would be located east of the existing NEC.
-Alternative 3 Option B would result in a total travel distance of approximately 3.7 miles between Penn Station and the Amtrak Gwynns Falls Bridge.
-The tunnel segment of the alignment comprises 2.0 miles of this total length.
+Alternative 3B was developed based on feedback received during the public meetings.
+Alternative 3B would include a south portal located southeast of the P. Flanigan Asphalt plant, adjacent to the existing NEC between Mosher Street and Riggs Avenue, roughly a third of a mile southwest of the existing B&P Tunnel south portal.
+Much of the underground portion of the alignment is identical to Alternative 3A.